 As longtime Miami motorcycle accident attorneys, our firm has always defended biker’s rights to use the roads.
 But we are also fiercely committed to keeping those bikers safe.

 We’ve seen far too many lives impacted by catastrophic head and brain injuries in the absence of a helmet in Florida.

 Accordingly, we encourage motorcyclists and moped operators to make the right choice for safety, regardless of what the statutes might technically allow.
 We know this is not a popular stance with riders, but we feel it is the right stance.

 We have represented many clients that sustained head injuries in motorcycle accidents.
 While Florida law does not require riders to wear helmets, the defendant is entitled to introduce evidence of comparative fault.
 In essence, the defendant can admit liability for causing the accident, but ask the jury to apportion a percentage of fault on the motorcyclist for not wearing a helmet.
 In a simple example, assume the Jury awards the motorcyclist $1,000,000.00, but finds he was 30% negligent for not wearing a helmet.
 The judge will reduce the award by 30% ($300,000.00) in the example above.

-While we urge motorcyclists to wear helmets, we have successfully argued that helmets would not have prevented our client’s head injury.
-The argument is that the Motorcyclist sustains a coup contrecoup injury on impact.
-A coup injury occurs near that area of impact, and a countrecoup injury occur at the area opposite of impact.
+While we highly urge motorcyclists to wear helmets, we have successfully argued that helmets would not have prevented our client’s head injury.
+The argument is that the Motorcyclist sustains a coup-contrecoup injury on impact.
+A coup injury occurs near that area of impact, and a contrecoup injury occurs at the area opposite of impact.

 Thus, the argument is that the helmet would not make a difference in preventing the injury.